-During 2013, it is expected that about 45 proposals for public sanitary sewer extensions and about 40 proposals for private and building sewers will be reviewed.
+During 2014, it is expected that about 35 proposals for public sanitary sewer extensions and about 65 proposals for private and building sewers will be reviewed.
 Numerous meetings will have to be held and letters written concerning the relationship of land development proposals to the adopted regional water quality management plan.
 Such review letters will indicate whether or not a land development proposal would encroach upon environmentally sensitive lands and whether or not such a proposal lies within an approved sanitary sewer service area.
-This work activity is expected to require about 60 meetings with people who visit the Commission offices to review environmentally sensitive land mapping for land parcels being considered for sewer service.
-Letter reports and field staking of environmentally sensitive areas may be expected to be provided for about 15 sewer extension projects as part of the review or to assist in preparation of the sewer extension submitted.
+This work activity is expected to require about 130 meetings, phone calls, or electronic mail messages with people who visit or contact the Commission offices to review environmentally sensitive land mapping for land parcels being considered for sewer service.
+Letter reports and field staking of environmentally sensitive areas may be expected to be provided for about 12 sewer extension projects as part of the review or to assist in preparation of the sewer extension submitted.
 Each of these field staking projects will involve a written report as well as an in-field inspection and an in-field layout of the environmentally sensitive area.